salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-storage-constructor.md

 <!-- START generated embed: @locker/distortion/src/Storage/docs/constructor-value.md -->
 ## Storage API: Storage.prototype

-### Summary

-The Storage interface provides access to the a particular domain's session or local storage.
-It allows the addition, modification, or deletion of stored data items which is shared in system mode.
-The storage is accessible on the browser and holds its shape across multiple tabs from the same domain.
-Therefore, we would have to store each namespaces storage in a synthetic storage, where we do not allow malicious users to add, modify, or clear data items in global or from other namespaces.
+The [`Storage`](https://developer.mozilla.org/en-US/docs/Web/API/Storage) interface provides access to a particular domain's session storage or local storage.
+It allows the addition, modification, or deletion of stored data items, which are shared.

+The storage is accessible in the browser and holds its shape across multiple tabs from the same domain.

+Lightning Web Security creates synthetic storage for each namespace, where malicious code can't add, modify, or clear data items in global storage or in storage belonging to other namespaces.

-KEY: The key() method of the Storage interface, when passed a number n, returns the name of the nth key in a given Storage object.
-The order of keys is user-agent defined, so you should not rely on it.
-Therefore, it is okay to have the storage items out of order.
+Note: The `key()` method of the `Storage` interface, when passed a number n, returns the name of the nth key in a given `Storage` object.
+The order of keys is defined by the user agent, so you can't rely on it.
+Therefore, it’s OK to have the storage items out of order.

 ### Distorted Behavior

-Distorted behaviors from `Storage.prototype`:

-* `length`
-* `setItem`
-* `getItem`
-* `key`
-* `removeItem`
-* `clear`

-This distortion prepends an LSKey[NS] to all storage values set in each namespace where NS is the namespace name.
-This distortion uses a SecureStorage class that implements all methods and properties from the raw Storage.
-This distoration also uses a proxy to mimic interactibility features that are on the raw Storage.
+This distortion prepends an `LSKey[NS]` to all storage values set in each namespace, where `NS` is the namespace name.
+This distortion uses a `SecureStorage` class that implements all methods and properties from the raw `Storage`.
+This distortion also uses a proxy to mimic interactive features that are on the raw `Storage`.
 Storage Example:

 [Global]
 `localStorage.setItem('x','y'); localStorage; // { 'x': 'y', 'LSKey[NS1]x': 'y', 'LSKey[NS2]x': 'y' }`